RetroDECK/ES-DE/USERGUIDE.md

-# EmulationStation Desktop Edition (ES-DE) v2.2 - User guide
+# ES-DE (EmulationStation Desktop Edition) v2.2 - User guide

 It's generally recommended to read the [Frequently Asked Questions (FAQ)](FAQ.md) document prior to diving into the information in this guide.